On finite quotients of surface braid groups having order at most $127$: Group-theoretical preliminaries: CCT-groups and monolithic groups

 Non-CCT groups of order at most $32$ were classified in \cite{PolSab22}.
-They consist of the symmetric group $\mathsf{S}_4$ and the two extra-special groups of order $2^5 = 32$, whose \textsf{GAP4} labels are $G(32, \,49)$ and $G(32, \, 50)$.
-These groups are denoted by $\mathsf{H}_5(\mathbb{Z}_2)$ and $\mathsf{G}_5(\mathbb{Z}_2)$, respectively (see Example \ref{ex:extra-special-is-monolithic} for the definition of extra-special group).
+They consist of the symmetric group $\mathsf{S}_4$ and the two extra-special groups of order $2^5 = 32$, namely $\mathsf{H}_5(\mathbb{Z}_2)=G(32, \,49)$ and $\mathsf{G}_5(\mathbb{Z}_2)=G(32, \, 50)$; see Example \ref{ex:extra-special-is-monolithic} for the definition of extra-special group.
 This classification was later extended to groups of order at most $64$ in \cite{PolSab24}.
-In the present work, we will need to consider the case of groups of order at most $127$.
+In the present work, we need to consider the case of groups of order at most $127$.
 First of all, looking at Proposition \ref{prop:small-CCT}, we get

 \begin{proposition} Let $G$ be a non-abelian group with $65 \leq |G| \leq 127$.
 If $G$ is not a \emph{CCT}-group, then

 \end{proposition}